hwanggu-corgi/hwanggu-log/README.md

     - Creating system call `a1fs_mkdir`
         - Corgi completed helper function [6 of 12] `get_parent_path`

-2. Corgi completed exercise 8 - `Locks and Condition Variables` for CSC 369
+2. Finished solving problems in exercise 8 - `Locks and Condition Variables` for CSC 369

 ### October 21st, 2020
 1. Worked on csc-369 assignment 1 - `Creating a file system using FUSE`